nandinisharma03/weather-app/README.md

-A responsive and user-friendly weather app that provides real-time weather data for any location.Built using HTML, CSS, and JavaScript, this app fetches data from a reliable weather API to deliver accurate forecasts.
+I built this weather app using HTML, CSS, and JavaScript to show real-time weather information for any location.
+The app connects to the OpenWeatherMap API to get accurate weather data, including temperature, humidity, and wind speed.
+It also shows the weather for your current location if you allow it.

 Key Features: